Rapid adoption of internet of things solutions is driving growth in the global IT services market.

 The IoT continues to develop and evolve rapidly, creating new ways to make day-to-day operations simpler and more efficient for businesses of all shapes and sizes as well as for the average consumer.
-The funny thing about information technology, though, is that, as it creates new and innovative solutions to make life simpler, the systems themselves become increasingly complex.
+As the tech industry has developed new and innovative solutions to make life simpler, the systems themselves have become increasingly complex.
 As businesses and consumers come to rely more and more on IT services, issues and interruptions with these systems can be devastating to productivity.
 This is where the IT managed services industry comes in.

 This INNspired Article is brought to you by:

 Nerds On Site Inc. (CSE:NERD) is a mobile IT support company that provides small to medium-sized enterprises (SME) with various services, including network installation and support, PC setup and tailored software services, among other services.Send me an Investor Kit

 What’s driving growth in managed network services?

 The rising adoption of IoT solutions is a major growth factor in the IT managed services sector.
 The term “internet of things” comprises a wide range of hardware devices networked together via embedded software and communication services that are managed through cloud-based applications.

 Companies and consumers are adopting IoT technology rapidly.
 According to a 2016 Statista report, there will be more than 20 billion IoT devices connected by the year 2020.
 Of these, 63 percent are expected to be consumer devices while 37 percent will be used for business.
 The interconnectivity of the IoT is an obvious gain for businesses, creating synergies and providing metrics on all types of day-to-day operations that can be used to create further efficiencies.
 According to a 2017 survey by Inmarsat, 82 percent of responding companies expect to implement some sort of IoT system by 2019.